Proposed Changes to the Mental Health Ratings

 Mental disorders are rated based on how they affect your social and occupational functioning.
 Can you hold a steady job?
 Do you have committed or stable relationships?
 The more the condition affects your social and occupational life, the higher the rating.

-The severity of the condition over the past month is used to determine the rating.
+The severity of the condition "over the past month" is used to determine the rating.
 Because of this, you want to make sure that this month is clearly and thoroughly documented by your mental health provider.
-In most cases, this month will be the month prior to claim submission for the VA, and the month prior to referral to the MEB for the DoD.
+In most cases, this month will be the month prior to claim submission for the VA or the month prior to referral to the MEB for the DoD.

 All ratings are based on the symptoms that remain after treatment, so if medication decreases your symptoms, then the ratings will be based on the decreased symptoms, not on the symptoms that would be present without medication.